getnikola/nikola/docs/manual.rst

     BLOG_DESCRIPTION = "This is a demo site for Nikola."  # (translatable)

 Some options are marked with a (translatable) comment above or right next to them.
 For those options, two types of values can be provided:

 * a string, which will be used for all languages
 * a dict of language-value pairs, to have different values in each language

 .. note::
-    As of version 8.0.3 it is possible to create configuration files which inherit values from other Python files.
+    As of version 8.0.3 it is possible to create configuration files that inherit values from other Python files.
     This might be useful if you're working with similar environments.

     Example: